mayanelson/mnelson30/18_csv2db/readme.md

 QCC
 - how do we get key values from DictReader?
 - what is the advantage of using DictReader vs just reader?
+- why does c.execute ("select * from students") not print content? why do we have to use fetchone or fetchall?